joekimga/python-api-challenge/README.md

 In this example, I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To do this, I utilized a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), to create a representative model of weather across world cities.

-Scatter plots to showcase the following relationships:
+Scatter plots were used to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude